ozycepeda/LSTM/README.md

 # LSTM
-Explore the basics of the LSTM technic
+A breif description: a basic implementation of LSTM